 16 So, because you are lukewarm, and neither hot nor cold, I am going to vomit you out of My mouth.

-Lukewarm water is useless, it neither refreshes in hot days nor is it hot enough during cold days.
+Lukewarm water is useless, it neither refreshes on hot days nor is it hot enough during cold days.

 The church in Laodicea was playing both sides.
-They were assembling together and learning God’s Word and telling people about Jesus but afterward indulging in worldly lusts.
+They were assembling together and learning God’s Word and telling people about Jesus but afterward, they indulged in worldly lusts.
 They had one foot in the Lord and the other in the world thus not being committed 100 percent to Jesus Christ.

 Jesus Christ abhors a heart that’s divided, either you give your whole heart to Jesus or you don’t.
 This type of half commitment is something God rejects.

 17 Because you say, ‘I’m rich; I have become wealthy and need nothing,’ and you don’t know that you are wretched, pitiful, poor, blind, and naked

 The church in Laodicea, materially speaking was very wealthy but spiritually they were bankrupt.